LennyDuan/Interview/BBC/codingProcess.md

 * Vote Model Proxy updateCandidate should return one more vote when find candidateID: 15ms

 #### Implement Post voting API with multi-save correctly
+I have to say the TDD is so powerful and so suitable for web development when It need deal with lots of call-back and Promise in one API.
+It helps a lot to correct my code.

+Have same issue about multi save.
+I thought the code should be ok but test failed...
+Will solve it tomorrow....
+I spent lots of time to solve this issue but the solution is __fix the typo__...
+I know when you can not find the reason and if you think your design is correct, it always be the typo issue!!!!!!!

+### Day 4 - 11 Mar 2017 9:30 -
+#### Implement Post voting API with multi-save correctly
+I am still working on the part as there is a typo bug and block a whole night...
+I have to say the TDD is so great...
+Because the database proxy I design is from simple to complex.
+It helps me a lot to find the problem or wrong design in complicated DB operation proxy.
+Do no have too much detail....
+Most of the job is create Test -> design -> implementation -> test ->modification -> pass.
+Lots of typo or wrong use of promise.
+And I should finished proxy and API I need before I move to UI design.

+##### Problem - '/api/v1/votes/ POST should create a vote for update user and candidate with validVote and return 201' failed because it won't add valideVote
+* __Problem__: In my original thought, when there is a new vote, it will update user then update candidate.But if user already have 2 maxVote, it will update maxVote to 3, and then when it update candidate, candidate check updated user first and it will consider it as a invalid user (update user before to 3), so it won't update validVote for candidate.
+* __Process__: Well, my I modify the model, modify the user proxy, modify the vote proxy but I find the logic is not easy to handle.
+And it makes more test fail...I wanna solve it in another branch with this issue.
+* __Thought__ : I think a better design can save lots of time.
+Answer is just in the corner.
+* __Solution__:

+Complicated Voting DB Proxy Test:
+* Voting Proxy For modifyUser:  modifyUser should return a new user when cant find this userID: 10ms

+* Voting Proxy For modifyUser:  modifyUser should update user with new candidate: 8ms
+* Voting Proxy For modifyCandidate:  modifyCandidate should create a new candidate: 11ms
+* Voting Proxy For modifyCandidate:  modifyCandidate should add vote and validVote for a valid user: 11ms
+* Voting Proxy For modifyCandidate:  modifyCandidate should add vote without validVote for invalid user (maxVote >= 3): 10ms
+* Voting Proxy For multiSave:  multiSave should return a new user and a new candidate for a Vote: 18ms
+* /api/v1/votes/ POST should create a vote for a new vote with new user and candidate then return 201: 34ms
+* /api/v1/votes/ POST should create a vote for update user and candidate with validVote and return 201 __Failed__
+* /api/v1/votes/ POST should create a vote for update invalid user and candidate without validVote and return 201: 24ms